5umit-chandra/RFM_Analysis/README.md

 ## Significance of Segmentation

-Segmenting R, F, M ranking on a scale of 0 to 9 and RFM score on a scale of 0 to 999 offers crucial ranularity
+Segmenting R, F, M ranking on a scale of 0 to 9 and RFM score on a scale of 0 to 999 offers crucial granularity

 #
 > [!NOTE]